zeltbrennt/AOC2023/README.md

 # Day 20: Pulse Propagation

 Solved Part 1 naively, actually simulating the pulses between the modules.
 Learned a lot about the use of interfaces vs abstract classes.
 For part 2, this is not enough.
-I am very sure that that one has to decipher the input, which is some form of assembly.
-Flip-Flops being NOT-Gates and Conjunctions being AND...
-In the end, the input will translate into a mathematical operation.
-I will figure this out later.
+You actually need to look at the input and realize that these are binary counters.
+Each conjunction at the output represents a binary number, with the input Flip-Flops as bits.
+Counting number of button presses it takes, to make the value overflow is the solution.
+Just LCM the numbers together.